Ted Nuce

-A native of Escalon, California, Nuce turned pro in 1982.
+A native of Escalon, California (although he graduated from Manteca High School) Nuce turned pro in 1982.
 He was the champion of the PRCA California Circuit in bull riding in eight seasons: 1982, 1983, 1985, 1989, 1990, 1991, 1992, and 1994.

-In 1996, the PBR inducted him into their Ring of Honor, an award "given annually to individuals who have made a significant and lasting contribution to the sport of professional bull riding, both in and out of the arena."
+In September 1996, Nuce retired from bull riding.
+That October at the PBR World Finals, he was inducted into the PBR Ring of Honor, an award "given annually to individuals who have made a significant and lasting contribution to the sport of professional bull riding, both in and out of the arena."
 Nuce was one of the four inaugural honorees.
-He retired from bull riding that same year.
+In 2009, he was inducted into the ProRodeo Hall of Fame.
 In 2018, he was inducted into the Bull Riding Hall of Fame.

 Nuce was selected to be the coach for Team USA-Wolves, an all-Native American bull riding squad, for the 2020 PBR Global Cup in Arlington, Texas.

+In 2023, Nuce was ranked No. 18 on the list of the top 30 bull riders in PBR history.

 PRCA World Championship results

 Results per the PRCA World Champions archive.